camoto-project/gamemusicjs/README.md

     # Convert a DOSBox raw OPL capture to MIDI format
     gamemus open example.dro save -f mus-mid-type1 output.mid

-To get a list of supported file formats, run:
+To get a list of supported file formats and the code names to identify them with when saving files, run:

     gamemus --formats